wincle626/Synthesizable-approXimate-Linear-Algebra-Library-SXLAL-/README.md

 ### 4. Floating point still has its advantage in representing the number in a relative large dynmaic value range.
 But there is no arbitray floating point format exist on modern processor.

 ### 5. There is universal numbers, UNUM, data format alternative to the IEEE 754 standard.
 It worthes a exploration but again most of the modern processor does not support UNUM arithmetic instructions.
 It is doubt that the same situation happens to it as the fixed point data type.
 We will see.

+### 6. Through the ADMM example, it is very clear that in order to gain speedup of linear algebra, the simple approximation, such as various precision is not enough.
+Approximation does reduce the power consumption but it might also degrade the performance of either algorithm or executing time.
+So a concurrrent/parallel/distributed architecture is a must in such cases that reduce the executing time and improve the algorithm performance by adopting more executions, even with approximated approach.